The Jesuit Order

 Ignatius began his religious order by assembling a small, humble group of well-educated men whom he called "friends in the Lord."
 Their mission was to help others in their relationship with God.
 While Ignatius intended the order to engage in missionary work serving those most in need, he soon realized that his objectives could best be presented in an academic setting.
 Ignatius’ wisdom has been realized over the centuries in numerous ways.
 Our modern Gregorian calendar, several astronomical advances, and the discovery of five of the world’s eight major rivers are just a few of the great intellectual achievements of the Jesuits.
 These pursuits went hand-in-hand with the Jesuits' desire to share their passion for learning in new models for schools, beginning in 16th century Europe and spreading to all the continents in the following centuries.
 For nearly 500 years, these men of Ignatius have been carrying their message of growth in relationship with Christ, finding God in all things, and promoting justice for all God's creation to virtually every corner of the world.

 At Regis Jesuit High School we continue the rewarding work begun by Ignatius.
-Commisioned from the Missouri Province, our community of Jesuits still serve to inspire young men and women by their example and gentle guidance.
+Commisioned from the U.S. Central and Southern Province, our community of Jesuits still serve to inspire young men and women by their example and gentle guidance.
 A talented group of lay educators join them in exploring our Ignatian heritage and sharing it with their students.

 What is the Society of Jesus?